Minagera/CyberPatriot/CyberPatriot/Linux/Scripts/README.md

-# Linux Security Scripts for CyberPatriot
+# Linux Security Scripts for CyberPatriot (Bash)

-This directory contains unique Bash scripts designed for automating security checks, auditing, and hardening tasks commonly needed in CyberPatriot competitions on Linux (Ubuntu/Mint) systems.
+This directory contains unique Bash scripts designed for security auditing and reconnaissance on Linux systems (primarily Ubuntu/Debian) during CyberPatriot competitions. **Scripts focus on safe information gathering to guide manual hardening efforts.**

-**Disclaimer:** Always understand what a script does before running it, especially with `sudo`.
-Test scripts thoroughly on practice VMs first.
-Incorrect script usage can break system functionality or lead to point deductions.
+**Disclaimer:** Understand each script before execution.
+Test thoroughly in practice VMs.
+Use scripts to speed up reconnaissance, not as a replacement for understanding. **Always prioritize the competition README over script output.**

+## Scripting Philosophy for CyberPatriot

+-   **Read-Only First:** Prioritize scripts that gather information without making changes.
+Use commands like `cat`, `ls`, `ss`, `ps`, `systemctl status`, `grep`, `find`, `awk`.
+Avoid commands like `rm`, `chmod`, `userdel` within audit scripts.
+-   **Targeted Information:** Scripts should collect specific, relevant security data (users, services, ports, cron jobs, permissions, etc.).
+-   **Baseline-Friendly Output:** Format output consistently (e.g., sorted lists, clear headers) to make comparison with `diff` tools (like Meld) easier.
+Use `echo` for headers.
+Redirect command output (`>`).
+-   **Efficiency:** Automate repetitive checks to save time.
+-   **Safety:** Avoid commands that could disrupt required services or violate competition rules.
+Run non-privileged commands where possible; use `sudo` only when necessary for specific commands (e.g., `sudo ss -tulpn`, `sudo find / -perm ...`).
+-   **Clarity:** Comment scripts well to explain their purpose and commands used.

-## Example Scripts
+## Available Scripts (Examples - Create/Update as needed)

-Detailed examples and explanations can be found in the [**Examples/**](Examples/README.md) subdirectory.
-Some examples include:

--   `Quick_User_Audit.sh`: Lists users, groups, sudoers, and flags suspicious accounts.
--   `Service_Checker.sh`: Shows running/enabled services and listening ports, flags insecure ones.
--   `File_Permission_Scanner.sh`: Finds world-writable files/dirs and SUID/SGID binaries.
--   `Firewall_Status_Reporter.sh`: Checks UFW status and lists rules.
--   `ssh_hardening_check.sh`: Audits `/etc/ssh/sshd_config` against common hardening recommendations.
+-   **`audit_users_sudo.sh`** (Placeholder - Create if missing)
+    *   *Purpose:* Lists local users (from `/etc/passwd`), checks for UID 0 accounts, lists members of the `sudo` group, and checks `/etc/sudoers` and `/etc/sudoers.d/` for configurations.
+    *   *Output:* Console output summarizing users, UID 0 accounts, and sudo configuration details.
+Requires `sudo` to read sudoers files accurately.
+-   **`check_listening_services.sh`** (Placeholder - Create if missing)
+    *   *Purpose:* Uses `ss` to list all listening TCP and UDP ports and the associated processes.
+Helps identify potentially unnecessary network services.
+    *   *Output:* Formatted list of listening ports, protocols, and process names/PIDs.
+Requires `sudo` for full process information.
+-   **`find_suspicious_files.sh`** (Placeholder - Create if missing)
+    *   *Purpose:* Searches for common suspicious file types or locations, such as world-writable files/directories, SUID/SGID binaries in non-standard locations, and potentially large media files (if specified).
+    *   *Output:* Lists potentially suspicious files/directories found.
+Requires `sudo` for full filesystem scan.
+-   **`check_common_persistence_linux.sh`** (Placeholder - Create if missing)
+    *   *Purpose:* Checks common Linux persistence locations: user crontabs, system cron directories (`/etc/cron.*`, `/etc/crontab`), enabled `systemd` services/timers (user/system), and common shell startup files.
+    *   *Output:* Lists entries found in common persistence locations.
+Requires `sudo` for system-level checks.

 ## How to Use

-1. Transfer the script to the target Linux machine.
+1. Transfer the script(s) to the target Linux VM.
-2. Make the script executable: `chmod +x script_name.sh`.
+2. Make the script executable: `chmod +x script_name.sh`
-3. Run the script: `./script_name.sh` (or `sudo ./script_name.sh` if it requires root privileges).
+3. Run the script.
+Some scripts may require `sudo` for full functionality: `./script_name.sh` or `sudo ./script_name.sh`
-4. Review the output carefully.
+4.  **Analyze the output carefully.** Use the findings to inform your investigation and hardening actions based on the competition README.

 ## Contribution

+Develop new scripts focusing on:
+-   **Targeted Auditing:** Checking specific configurations (e.g., SSH settings, PAM password policies, UFW rules), searching logs for specific event patterns.
+-   **Safe Information Gathering:** Avoid scripts that make changes.
+Focus on reporting system state.
-Develop new scripts for common CyberPatriot tasks (e.g., checking PAM configuration, auditing log files for specific events, automating basic hardening steps).
-Ensure scripts are well-commented, robust, and focus on information gathering or safe configuration changes.
-Use tools like `shellcheck` to validate scripts.
+-   **Clarity & Comments:** Ensure scripts are well-commented.
+Use tools like `shellcheck` to validate syntax and suggest improvements.
+-   **Uniqueness:** Tailor scripts for CyberPatriot scenarios, avoiding direct copies of generic online scripts.

 ---

-*All scripts are unique and designed for CyberPatriot training.
-Refer to the [Examples/](Examples/README.md) directory for specific script details.*
+*All scripts are unique and designed for Grissom JROTC CyberPatriot training.
+Test thoroughly before use.*

 ## Directory Structure